Fathom allows you to import divisions to further analyse and report on the performance of different areas of your business.

 Note: It’s not possible to import divisions from Excel into Fathom.

-When importing financial data from your source accounting system for the first time, you will have the option to select up to 20 divisions to import into Fathom.
+When importing financial data from your source accounting system, you will have the option to select up to 60 divisions when importing from Xero or QBO, and up to 20 divisions when importing from MYOB AccountRight Live.

 For more detailed information, please view our main guides on importing divisions: